Boards and Commissions

 A key priority of Governor Joe Lombardo’s administration is to simplify professional and occupational licensing and reduce barriers to entry into those occupations.
 At the direction of the Governor, the Department of Business and Industry has undertaken a process to develop a framework for reform and modernization of Nevada’s boards and commissions.
 The Department will bring a bill forward during the 2025 Legislative Session to enact this reform.

-Under the leadership of Dr. Kristopher Sanchez, Department Director and Nikki Haag, Deputy Director of the Office of Nevada Boards, Commissions and Councils Standards, the Department is conducting a comprehensive review and evaluation of existing entities and is developing a framework that will achieve the Governor’s policy objectives and the Department’s goals.
+Under the leadership of Dr. Kristopher Sanchez, Department Director and Nikki Haag, Deputy Director of the Office of Nevada Boards, Commissions and Councils Standards, the Department conducted a comprehensive review and evaluation of existing entities and have developed a framework that will achieve the Governor’s policy objectives and the Department’s goals.

 Reform Goals: